 Additional consultations for families who feel they need extra help may be requested at an additional charge of $30 per consultation.
 Additional consultations may also be required if students are falling behind in their work or, for any reason, are put on academic probation.

-The first meeting must be completed by August 31, or within 30 days of enrollment.
-At this meeting, the advisor will help set up the educational goals and program, giving advice on curriculum, electives, teaching styles, daily routines, logging credit hours, etc. The advisor, parent and student will complete a contract.
+The first meeting must be completed by August 10, or within 30 days of enrollment.
+At this meeting, the advisor will help set up the educational goals and program, giving advice on curriculum, electives, teaching styles, daily routines, logging credit hours, etc. The advisor, parent, and student will complete a contract.
 The student will choose a mid-year and end-of-year date for completion of work.

 A family enrolling a current high school student (for example, not an incoming freshman) must submit, to the reviewer’s satisfaction, one of the following items: a transcript from his/her former school OR portfolio showing credits attained.

-A second, mid-year meeting must be completed by March 31.
-At this meeting the advisor will review the year to date and aid in making any necessary adjustments to curriculum and goals.
+A second, mid-year meeting must be completed by February 15.
+At this meeting, the advisor will review the year to date and aid in making any necessary adjustments to curriculum and goals.
 The family must supply credit-hour logs, portfolio, test scores, and evidence of contracted progress.